 - Project exclusions.

-If you don’t have a lot of experience with the development of scope statements, consider reading this PMI conference paper on that topic.
+If you don’t have a lot of experience with the development of scope statements, consider reading the conference paper in PMI’s learning library on that topic.

 2) Define Work Breakdown Structure incl.
 WBS Dictionary